sbomer/features/design_proposal.md

 `FeatureCheckAttribute<T>` is an attribute that can be applied to a static boolean method, causing it to be treated as a guard for calls to code annotated with the feature attribute `T`.
 The analyzer will not warn for guarded calls to feature-annotated methods.

 ILLink and ILCompiler will also recognize the association between the feature check and the feature attribute, so that disabling a feature when trimming will cause the feature check to be substituted with the constant `false` (and enabling a feature when trimming will cause it to be substituted with `true`).
 This is designed to replace the majority use case for XML substitutions.

-Open question: How important is it to support non-boolean substitutions?
-Even if we don't support it in the first version, we might want to consider how the attribute could evolve to support this in the future.

 ```csharp
 class FeatureCheckAttribute<T> : Attribute